KunVinn/CTM-Clock/README.md

 This site is a **teaching companion for Traditional Chinese Medicine** organised around the central insight of 子午流注 — that human qi flows through the twelve organ-meridians on a 24-hour cycle, with each meridian peaking in a specific two-hour window.
 It blends:

-- **A live cosmological clock** showing the active meridian at every moment
+- **A live cosmological clock** showing the active meridian at every moment, with hover-zoom on every label
 - **Reference pages** on the Five Elements, the Twelve Hours, and the meridian/point system
-- **A guided tongue-diagnosis tool** with photo capture, pattern recognition, and acupoint suggestions
+- **A guided tongue-diagnosis tool** with photo capture, pattern recognition, acupoint suggestions, and the option to email the report to a practitioner
+- **A small, opt-in practitioner directory** (Option D hybrid) with full GDPR-compliant consent flow
 - **A bilingual glossary** of ~100 TCM terms cross-linked throughout the site
 - **A meridian-time music player** (五音 five-tone playlists for each organ)
-- **A "send to my practitioner" relay** for sharing self-check reports

 Inspired by:
-- **KunVinn/CTM-Clock** — the original cosmological clock with five-tone music
+- **KunVinn/CTM-Clock** — the original cosmological clock with five-tone music and hover-scaling labels
 - **AI-HPC-Research-Team/TCM_knowledge_graph (TCMM)** — the entity taxonomy on the Knowledge Graph page
-- **FWD/福沃德 八卦时钟** — the reference for the 太极 + 八卦 center
+- **FWD/福沃德 八卦时钟** — the visual reference for the 太极 + 八卦 center

 ---